Timmoth/AsyncMonolith/docs/guides/producing-messages.md

 ```

 ## Deduplicated messages
 Deduplicated messages are useful when you may emit the same message multiple times but only require it to be processed once for a given time period.
-For instance you may want to aggregate page views no more frequently then once every 10 seconds, you could schedule a reccuring message for this, but it may be wasteful if you anticipate pages go without views for extened periods of time.
+For instance you may want to aggregate page views no more frequently then once every 10 seconds, you could schedule a reccuring message for this, but it may be wasteful if you anticipate pages go without views for extended periods of time.

 ```csharp